JoshW-dev/line-study-app/README.md

 		- start dev without a database and see if data can just be stored local
 		- start with just frontend?
 - Build in base functional components
-- project details export info to .xlsx properly
+- project details export info to .xlsx